Clinton Conservation District:

 We serve the residents and property owners of Clinton County, Michigan.

-To provide information and technical assistance to private landowners, local units of government, educational institutions and other citizens to better understand, plan, manage, protect and utilize the resources of Clinton County.
+To provide information and technical assistance for Clinton County citizens to better understand, plan, manage, protect, and use natural resources.

 As a result of the nation wide concern over soil erosion growing out of the dust bowl in the 1920’s the District Enabling Act of 1937 was born.